fereshteh-ahmadnezhad/today-i-learned/toefl/writing.md

 10. The text **points out that** ...
 11. The author **postulates that** ...
 12. The lecturer **casts doubts on them/this issue**.
-13. The lecturer, however, opposes them all and puts forth solutions to the above-mentioned problems.
+13. The lecturer, however, opposes them all and **puts forth** solutions to the above-mentioned problems.
 14. The **author posits** that ...

+## Synonyms:
+1. adversely: unfavorably

 # Task Two
 ## Handy collocations: